 There are several ways to lock and unlock your vehicle.

-From the outside, use your key or keyless entry transmitter, if your vehicle has this option.
+From the outside, use your key or the remote lock control transmitter, if your vehicle has this option.

-From the inside, push the power lock switch to lock and unlock the doors.
+From the inside, to lock the door, move the locking lever forward.